rickyfili10/mojito/README.md

 # DISCLAIMER ⚠️
 ### Mojito is for educational purposes only.
 The authors take NO responsibility and liability for how you use any of the tools/source code/any files provided.
 The authors and anyone affiliated with will not be liable for any losses and/or damages in connection or other type of damages with use of ANY Tools provided with Mojito.
 DO NOT use Mojito if you don't have the permission to do that. <br>
+We, the authors and developers of Mojito, do not guarantee that the tools inside it will work completely bug-free and we do not guarantee the safety of being anonymous/undetected when performing an attack on a device.

 ## USE IT AT YOUR OWN RISK.